 How are you all?
-Did you enjoy the post summer with down pour of rainfall?
-We hope you have good time this summer and looking forward to the next season as soon as the rainy season ends.
+Did you enjoy the post-summer with a downpour of rainfall?
+We hope you have a good time this summer and looking forward to the next season as soon as the rainy season ends.

 The day of liberation

 15th August 1947, India regained its sovereignty, after tremendous efforts and sacrifices.
 We have read the history of that period and heard many stories of misery through which the country came across to attain this day, and the national flag of our country was proudly raised.
 Today the people of our country have the different opinion of this day, and many among us don’t believe that we are actually independent, but our country is.
 Poverty, hunger, slavery still persists in our democratic country.
 We have the longest constitution in the world in the race of satisfying a large number of population and hence our country is growing abnormally in many sectors.
 Here anybody can become a politician, anyone can rule, all that we need is our background.
 Sorry, the poor dialogue has to be repeated once again “the poor are becoming poor and the rich are getting richer”.
 This is my true feelings and it sustains Indian characteristics “think positively, criticize negatively”.
 Perhaps this positive-negative combination is driving the mass.
 If I would have been a historian today, I would have explained how Bhagat Singh, Subhas Chandra Bose, Chandra Sekhar Ajad, Piyoli Phukan, Joimoti and many other freedom fighters sacrificed for this day. [from our mettle man: Mukunda Madhab Dutta]